LoginRadius/docs/content/guide/oidc/index.md

 Each flow requires going through an Authorization Endpoint, essentially the page where the consumer is prompted to Log in.
 Depending on the workflow you choose to leverage, you will need to add different query parameters to the URL that points to the Login page.

-You can use the table below for an overview of all of the different parameters that can be passed to the Authorization Endpoint:
+You can use the table below for an overview of all the different parameters that can be passed to the Authorization Endpoint:

 | Parameters    |               |
 | :-------------: |-------------|